🚀 The Solution for Slow Prisma

 Instant Prisma Speedup

-One line of code accelerates Prisma queries.
+One-time setup accelerates Prisma reads.
 No refactoring, no migration, no downtime.

 Keep Your Prisma Types

 Full TypeScript support maintained.
-All type inference, autocomplete, and compile-time safety preserved while accelerating Prisma.
+Type inference, autocomplete, and compile-time safety preserved while accelerating reads.

 Production-Tested Solution

-137 E2E tests prove compatibility with Prisma v6 and v7.
-Already accelerating Prisma in production apps.
+137 E2E tests validate compatibility with recent Prisma versions.
+Used to accelerate Prisma reads in production apps.

 Multiple Database Support

-Optimize Prisma on PostgreSQL (including Neon, Supabase, PlanetScale) and SQLite/Cloudflare D1.
+Optimize Prisma reads on PostgreSQL (including Neon, Supabase) and SQLite.

 Pre-Compiled Option